marcusgadbem/listen2me/README.md

 # Listen 2 Me!

-L2m! ([http://listen2me.io/](http://listen2me.io/)) is currently a prototype of an application aimed to enable friends to build songs/videos playlists in real-time and collaboratively.
+L2m! ([http://listen2me.io/](http://listen2me.io/)) is currently a work in progress application aimed at enabling friends to build videos playlists in real-time and collaboratively.
-It is easy and fun to use.
-L2m approach is partially based on IRC style except that each #channel has its own playlist.
+It is easy and fun to use: the approach is partially based on IRC style except that each #channel has its own playlist.
+L2m! uses Youtube API as videos resource.

 ## Development notes